 - be able to contain records for a minimum of three years

-To meet these requirements, financial firms typically implement email archiving solutions, either on-premises or in the cloud to improve email management and ensure complete compliance with the rules.
+To meet SEC requirements, financial firms typically implement email archiving solutions, either on-premises or in the cloud to improve email management and ensure complete compliance with the rules.

 Mobile and Social Media Archiving and SEC 17a-4

 Although it was originally considered best practice to prohibit the use of social media and text messaging to prevent compliance risks, this practice is no longer sustainable.
 Just like everyone else, financial firms are growing increasingly reliant on mobile and social media platforms for quick communication with employees and clients.

 FINRA’s Regulatory Notices 10-6 and 11-39 deal with the corporate use of social media and record-keeping, while SEC Rule 17a-4(b) mandates that all employee communication on social media must be preserved for at least 3 years.